Will SOC 2 Take the Place of ISO 27001 in the UK & EU?

 Why the speculation?

 The rising use of SOC 2 in the US over the past decade is due to many large companies becoming more proactive about their cybersecurity risk management.
-These organizations began setting forth requirements stipulating that their vendors must have a SOC 2 report ready as part of the due diligence process.
+These organisations began setting forth requirements stipulating that their vendors must have a SOC 2 report ready as part of the due diligence process.
+This demand impacts not only US-based companies, but also any international companies that are looking to sell to these US enterprises, as they will be subject to the same requirements.

-Over the past two years, a similar chain of events has started to play out in Europe.
-Increasingly, companies in certain key industry sectors require SOC 2 reports so they can determine whether organisations along the supply chain have the necessary controls in place to protect the data of all parties involved.
+Following this same trend, UK and Europe-based companies are also imposing more demands to their vendors.
+Certain key industry sectors require SOC 2 reports so they can determine whether organisations along the supply chain have the necessary controls in place to protect the data of all parties involved.

-The SOC 2 report is more in-depth than an ISO 27001 certificate.
-With the result of a SOC 2 assessment being an extensive attestation report up to 150+ pages in length, it tends to give a company’s partners and clients a higher level of detail about their security posture compared to the result of an ISO 27001 audit which is simply a one-page certification letter.
-This is one of the leading reasons why the cybersecurity compliance norm in Europe is beginning to welcome SOC 2 as an excellent supplemental security framework.
+The SOC 2 assessment offers an extensive attestation report up to 150+ pages in length.
+It tends to give a company’s partners and clients a higher level of detail about their security posture compared to the result of an ISO 27001 audit which offers a certification letter and a shorter report.
+The detailed report, along with the high acceptance rate in the US, make SOC 2 an excellent supplemental security framework.

 Which is better: SOC 2 or ISO 27001?

 Because the two differ in scope and function, identifying one as superior over the other isn’t the correct way to think about it.
-Depending on the organization’s goals and capabilities, one may be better to prioritize as the first approach to security.
-Identifying which one is right for your organization can be done by consulting with an information security governance, risk and compliance management consultancy firm.
+Depending on the organisation’s goals and capabilities, one may be better to prioritise as the first approach to security.
+Identifying which one is right for your company can be done by consulting with an information security governance, risk and compliance management consultancy firm.

 You may find that leveraging both a SOC 2 assessment and an ISO 27001 certification only increases the efficacy and durability of your cybersecurity posture, enabling you to tap into the US and EMEA markets with a greater competitive edge.
-Utilising audit consolidation tools such as A-SCEND allows organizations to easily satisfy multiple audit requirements by deduplicating evidence collection, saving time and resources during the completion of both audits.
+Using an audit management platform such as A-SCEND allows organisations to easily satisfy multiple audit requirements by deduplicating evidence collection, saving time and resources during the completion of both audits.

-In addition to SOC 2 and ISO 27001, there are several different certifications and standards that organizations can leverage to remain compliant in their region of operation and improve their security posture.
-For organizations who wish to do business in the UK, attaining a Cyber Essentials (CE) Certification (a certification developed by the UK Government and industry to help protect organizations against common online attacks) is a must.
-Additionally, compliance with the Data Protection Act 2018 is another compliance requirement unique to the UK.
+In addition to SOC 2 and ISO 27001, there are several different certifications and standards that organisations can meet to remain compliant in their region of operation and improve their security posture.
+For companies who wish to do business in the UK, attaining a Cyber Essentials (CE) Certification (a certification developed by the UK Government and industry to help protect organisations against common online attacks) is encouraged.
+And in some European countries, ISAE 3000 is a popular choice – a framework similar to SOC 2 and that can be obtained as an integration to a SOC 2 report.
+There are also many UK and European regulations to be taken into account, such as the General Data Protection Regulation (GDPR), the EU AI Act, the Digital Operational Resilience Act (DORA) and the NIS2 Directive, to name a few.

 Ensuring the privacy of consumer data and the protection of information will continue to be of utmost importance for your organisation in the coming years.
 If you’re looking to fine-tune your business’s compliance programme in order to abide by the latest regulations, while also winning new business, A-LIGN can help.
 Our expertise spans privacy impact assessments, GDPR-related services, ISO 27001 Certification and SOC 2 examinations.
-We have everything needed to take your compliance program to new heights in 2023.
+We have everything needed to take your compliance programme to new heights.